Adam: A Method for Stochastic Optimization

 Training a model means minimizing a loss: a single number that measures how wrong the model is, as a function of its parameters (all the weights, stacked into one long vector).
 The loss defines a landscape over parameter space, and we want its lowest valley.
 The only local information we have is the gradient , the vector of slopes that points in the direction the loss increases fastest.
 So we step the other way:

 Two things make this harder than the picture suggests.
 First, we never compute the true gradient.
-The true loss is an average over the whole dataset, which is far too expensive to touch every step, so we estimate the gradient on a small random minibatch of examples.
+The true loss is an average over the full dataset, which is far too expensive to touch every step, so we estimate the gradient on a small random minibatch of examples.
 That estimate is unbiased, meaning on average it points the right way, but any single batch is noisy, and the noise only shrinks like one over the square root of the batch size.
 Doubling the batch buys you less than you would hope, so the cheaper move is to average gradients across steps instead.
 This is stochastic gradient descent, and the stochastic part is the fog flickering.
 Second, we use only the slope, never the curvature.
 The curvature lives in a matrix (the Hessian) with one row and column per parameter; for a model with billions of parameters you could not store it, let alone invert it.
 So we navigate by first-order information alone and try to be clever about the one knob we have, the step.

 A single fixed step size runs into two failures that show up constantly.
 When the landscape is a long narrow valley, steep across and gentle along, a step large enough to make progress down the gentle axis is far too large for the steep one, and you bounce between the walls instead of descending.
 When the gradient is noisy, a fixed step jitters around the true direction and wastes most of its motion.
 Adam is two fixes, one for each failure: average the gradient over time to calm the noise and the bouncing, and give every parameter its own step size so the steep and gentle axes can be served at once.
 We take them in that order.